patrickett/ormolu/README.md

 **Current status: IN DEVELOPMENT - ORMOLU is not ready for production usage.
 The API is still evolving and documentation is lacking.**

+Ormolu tries to bring a good developer experience to working with relational databases in Rust.
+Reducing cruft and boilerplate where possible while maintaining an idomatic feel.

 Currently I am only focusing on supporting PostgreSQL.
 I will accept PR's for adding other database support.